Basilica of Saint-Sernin, Toulouse: Interior

 The interior of the basilica measures 115 x 64 x 21 meters, making it vast for a Romanesque church.
 The central nave is barrel vaulted; the four aisles have rib vaults and are supported by buttresses.
 Directly under the tower and the transept is a marble altar, consecrated by Pope Urban II in 1096 and designed by Bernard Gelduin.

 As well as Saint Saturnin, Saint Honoratus is also buried here.
-The crypt contains the relics of many other saints.
+The crypt contains the relics of many other saints, including, by tradition, the Apostles St Simon and St Jude.

 The basilica also contains a large three-manual Cavaillé-Coll organ built in 1888.
 Together with the Cavaillé-Coll instruments at Saint-Sulpice and the Church of St. Ouen, Rouen, it is considered to be one of the most important organs in France.
 It was inaugurated on 3 April 1889 by Alexandre Guilmant.
 From 1992 to 1996, it was restored by organ builders Jean-Loup Boisseau, Bertrand Cattiaux and Patrice Bellet.
 The current Titular organist is Michel Bouvard.